-Additional information related to Artis may be found on the SEDAR website at www.sedar.com.
-Additional information, including Trustees' and executive officers' remuneration and indebtedness, principal holders of the Units and securities authorized for issuance under equity compensation plans, as applicable, is contained in Artis' information circular prepared in connection with the annual meeting(s) of Unitholders.
+Additional information related to Artis may be found on SEDAR at www.sedar.com.
+Additional information, including Trustees' and Executive Officers' remuneration and indebtedness, principal holders of the Units and securities authorized for issuance under equity compensation plans, as applicable, is contained in Artis' information circular prepared in connection with the annual meeting(s) of Unitholders.
 Additional financial information is provided in Artis' financial statements and management discussion and analysis for its most recently completed financial year and interim periods and subsequent continuous disclosure.